Welcome dear friend. You may choose to watch this video or read content right below.

 What hairstyle suits my face shape?, … you may ask?

-Unfortunately, Just because you fell for Rehanna’s haircut doesn’t necessarily guarantee it will look great on you.
+Unfortunately, Just because you fell for Rehana’s haircut doesn’t necessarily guarantee it will look great on you.
 The way a haircut looks depends on a few aspects: your hair texture, hair pattern of growth and, the shape of your face.

 The answer to a flattering hairstyle is getting one that creates the illusion that you have an oval face.
 Think of cuts that help make your round face appear longer, your long face appear wider, your large forehead and double chin disappear, your square jaw appear softer.